PossessedC0bra/PossessedC0bra/README.md

 #### 💡 Interests

-Here you can find languages i have some experience in and am interested in using again in the future
+Here you can find languages i have some experience in or am interested in and would like to use more of in the future

 [![Interests](https://skillicons.dev/icons?i=angular,_,c,cpp,go,ocaml,perl,python,typescript)](https://skillicons.dev)